 Over time, gravity and other factors may cause your upper eyelids to droop or your lower lids to sag and turn outward.
 These conditions can give you an aged or tired appearance and eventually interfere with your vision.
 They may require surgical correction.
 This procedure is often covered by insurance.
 Dr. Laura Pallan of Ophthalmology Consultants is a highly skilled, ophthalmic surgeon offering plastic surgery of the eyelids.
-She has two office locations for your convenience, in Moon, Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania.
+She has two office locations for your convenience, in Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania.
 Contact the office today for an appointment.

 Ophthalmic procedures offered by Dr. Pallan include:

 Upper eyelid blepharoplasty is a surgical procedure that removes excess skin from the upper eyelid.
 This reduces drooping and sagging and tightens the skin of the eyelid.
 The procedure often is used to improve a patient’s appearance but is also performed by Dr. Pallan to reduce upper eyelid skin that’s interfering with your peripheral vision.
 The procedure is not extremely painful and discomfort typically is relieved with cool compresses and mild pain medication.
 Swelling and bruising are typical and may take 10-14 days to resolve.